 RainmakeMe is looking for partners.
 What counts most is the founder(s) behind the startup.
 Are they driven, can they execute, what kind of character do they have?
-We will only work with individuals we get a long with because when that happens the rest is easy :).
+We only work with individuals we get along with because when that happens the rest is easy :).

 The Lean Startup

 RainmakeMe is a firm believer of The Lean Startup.
 Entrepreneurs should always think of ways to be efficient, to seek validated learning and continually listen to their clients during their extreme uncertain times.
 There isn’t a plan or an industry that this mentality can’t be applied to and a big reason behind our non industry specific strategy.
 We hate to simplify the Lean Startup, but for this we think it's appropriate.
 There are two equally important sides to a startup business, 1) product and, 2) management.
 Often the management side is overlooked and that is where we intend to plug the gap.
 We help make a budding company operationally sound and institutionalized - that includes working on legal, HR, accounting, compliance, marketing strategies, setting up pitch decks for further funding, social media initiatives, press, sales pitches and anything and everything the founder(s) should not be focused on but needs to have a trusted set of eyes doing it for them.
 In some cases we work day to day with our portfolio investments - from fixing the broken toaster to trying to help seal the deal on million dollar sales.
 Starting your own company is hard; getting it to the next level is even harder.

 Playing the Lotto: The Mainstream Startup Investment Strategy